aiven/devportal/docs/products/cassandra/howto/use-nosqlbench-with-cassandra.rst

 Stress test Aiven for Apache Cassandra® using nosqlbench
 ========================================================

-Downloading and installing nosqlbench
+Download and install nosqlbench
 -------------------------------------

 `Nosqlbench <https://docs.nosqlbench.io/>`_ was originally developed by Datastax and then open sourced into an independent project.
-It is a great tool to stress-test and benchmark several SQL and NOSQL databases including Cassandra, MongoDB and PostgreSQL®.
+It is a great tool to stress-test and benchmark several SQL and NOSQL databases including Cassandra and PostgreSQL®.

 To download the latest release, search for "latest" in `nosqlbench GitHub repository <https://github.com/nosqlbench/nosqlbench/releases/latest>`_.
 Nosqlbench can be downloaded as a Linux binary executable called ``nb``.
 The ``nb`` executable is built with all java libraries and includes a number of sample scenarios ready to be run.